 |Building notice||Used when work is not significant enough to need a full plan.
 This is only acceptable for works to single family dwelling houses and domestic extensions not within 3m of a Thames Water sewer.
 Structural calculations may be needed for certain works.
 You will be able to start works after 48 hours if all the correct information and fees have been received.||Apply online|

 |Regularisation||Used if works have begun without approval.
 This will retrospectively approve building works started without consent.
 You may need to lay open the works and make alterations to the building work to comply with the building regulations.||Apply online|

 |Partnership||Used by architects registered with the London Borough of Enfield under the LABC Partnership scheme for works outside the Enfield area.||Apply (PDF)|

-If you would prefer to apply by paper, you can download an application form here (PDF).
+If you would prefer to apply by paper, use our building regulations form (PDF).

 You can view a full list of all building control application charges (PDF).

 Works costing more than £200,000 are not covered by our standard charges scheme.
 This charge depends on factors such as the scope of the works specified, floor area, estimated building cost and duration of work on site.
-You can download a quotation request form for work over £200,000 here (PDF).
+View the quotation request form for work over £200,000 (PDF).